MiamiOH-CSE274/02_Cpp/README.md

 #### 1. In C++, the compiler compiles each .cpp file separately, without looking at the others.
 Explain why this leads to the need for .h files.
 	The need for .h files stems from the concept of separating declarations and defintions of objects, functions, variables, etc...
 Because the compiler does not compile everything side by side (as in java), in C++, everything must be declared before a programmer uses it.
 The .h file is a quick and easy way to put all the decalarations in one file, so that when the #includes "a .h file" line comes to play, the .h file is copied into the .cpp file and the compiler can see all the declarations of the object.
+This is faster, and cleaner.

 #### 2. Explain the individual roles of the preprocessor, the compiler, and the linker.
 What type of inputs do they take?
 What kind of outputs do they produce?
 What is the purpose of each?
+	Preprocessor: Part of the compiler (or can be a separate program) that reviews the source code first and makes small changes or tweaks compiler options so as to translate the source code and make directives on how to interpret parts of that source code.
+	Compiler: Computer program that translates source code into machine code, which is language that computers deal in.
+The proccess of translation is called compilation.
+	Linker: The linker makes executable files from the machine code and fixes undefined symbols by locating the object that defines them.

 #### 3. What is a "pointer"?
+	Pointers are variables that map to the actual value of the type that it points to, as opposed to non-pointer variables that map to the address of where the content is stored.
+Pointers can map to different types, though each pointer variable itself is relativley similar in memory size.

 #### 4. If I have a variable declared as `int x`, how do I find out what memory address that variable is stored at?
 	If you have a variable x, you can find the memory address by assigning a variable starting with an ampersands character to the original variable.
 Ex., x = &y.

 #### 5. If I want a variable `p` that can store the address of an int, what type should I declare `p` to be?
+	From my understanding of C++ variable assignment, 'p' should also be declared as an int.
+Although 'p' is only pointing to the memory location of the content ('p' should be '&p'), the content is still of type int, so the variable must be compatible with that data type.

 #### 6. Just like Java, C++ has a `new` command.
 But C++ also has a `delete` command that Java does not have.
 Why do we need `delete` in C++, but not in Java?
 What is `delete` good for?
+	The delete command in C++ frees up the memory of a pointer, in that it releases the memory that was mapped to the pointer so that it can be used for other assignments.
+In java, this was done automatically by the java virtual machine for us, which determined when an object was unreachable by code and freed up memory space.

 #### 7. What is one question about C++ that you would like me to explain in class?
+	I would like to know why, in the sumSlice function, we returned a type int * as opposed to int.
+Does this just mean we returned a pointer with the actual content, or is this a syntax detail that C++ uses?